nyorain/swa/docs/notes.md

-- further gl settings: api (gl/gles, also give way to query which api is used in context; then also give way to query function pointers to allow apps to support both dynamically), srgb, debug, forward_compatible, compatibility (legacy), etc... hdr? i.e. color spaces/>8bit color output?
+- further gl settings: api (gl/gles, also give way to query which api is used in context; then also give way to query function pointers to allow apps to support both dynamically), srgb, debug, forward_compatible, compatibility (legacy), depth, etc... hdr? i.e. color spaces/>8bit color output?
 - error checking.
 Make sure we cleanup everything?
 	- or don't do that in places where errors aren't expected?